jblebrun/8boy/README.md

 * Right -> keypad key 6
 * A -> keypad key A
 * B -> keypad key B

+## Configuration

+You can add per-game configuration by including a `name.info` file in the `roms/` folder that you use to build your project.
+The info file can contain:

+* `info=`  a short text description for the game (limited to one line on Arduboy, abougt 20 characters).
+* `keymap=` a keymap for Arduboy with three nybbles mapping Up, DOwnl, Left, Right A, B as `0xUD, 0xLR, 0xAB`.
+* `shiftquirk` If this is present, use the alternate shift behavior of some modern Chip8 implementations.
+With this behavior, V[y] is ignored completely, and instead V[x] is shifted by 1.

 ## Debugging